How To Make Kratom Tea: 2023 Update

 The Best Way to Make Kratom Tea

 In short, we recommend you add your tea bags or whole leaf kratom to your thermos first.
-Then, spritz the kratom with a half lemon or a tablespoon of lemon juice, at a minimum.
+Then, squeeze half of a lemon (at least 1 tbsp) over the tea bags.

-When you brew with a thermos, there are two ways to get more “bang for your buck.”
+When you brew with a thermos, there are a couple of ways to get more bang for your buck:

-One, you can let your tea steep longer than 20 minutes.
+First, you can let your tea steep longer than 20 minutes.
 We love to brew a white vein kratom tea at night and leave it steeping in a thermos at our bedside table to enjoy first thing in the morning.
 Second, stick to a shorter initial brew and simply reuse your tea bags.
 Empty your first thermos after 20 minutes, and repeat the process above.
-The tea will be slightly weaker than your first one, but it will be active nonetheless.
+The second tea will be slightly weaker than your first one, but it will be active nonetheless.
 If you are using three or more tea bags, you can even repeat this process a third time!

-The result of following these brewing instructions will leave you with straight kratom tea.
-So far nothing fun has been added to it.
-It is equivalent to a black cup of coffee or even a shot of espresso (if you make it strong enough).
-Now is the time to spice it up!
+The result of following the above brewing instructions will leave you with plain kratom tea.
+It would be equivalent to a black cup of coffee or even a shot of espresso (if you make it strong enough).
+Now’s the time to spice it up!

-When thinking about adding ingredients to your kratom tea, you can use two different beverage classes as your inspiration.
-There are coffee recipes and tea recipes as your inspiration – from hot drinks, to iced teas, to tea-based mocktails.
-You can add some almond milk and sugar like you would a coffee, and you can also add honey or agave like a tea.
+When thinking about adding ingredients to your kratom tea, you can use both coffee recipes and tea recipes as your inspiration – from hot drinks, to iced teas, to tea-based mocktails.
+You can add some almond milk and sugar like you would in coffee, and you can also add agave and fresh fruit or herbs like a tea.
 You can of course pour your tea over ice as well!

 Even further, kratom tea mixes wonderfully with many herbal blends.
 In the morning you can add green tea and yerba mate to give you an extra energizing kick, or use chamomile and valerian root in the evenings to unwind.

-The best way to inject flavor into your kratom tea is by using herbal kratom tea blends.
+One great and easy way to inject flavor into your kratom tea is by using herbal kratom tea blends.
 These blends are a 50/50 mixture of crushed leaf kratom and an assortment of complementary functional herbs.
-Since they are light on the kratom than our full-kratom bags, so you can add them to a kratom tea beverage that’s already about as strong as you would like it.
+They are lighter on the kratom than our full-kratom bags, so you can add them to a kratom tea brew that’s already about as strong as you would like it.
 Adding a single herbal kratom blend tea bag can transform your tea into a medley of rich flavors.